-Posted on July 26, 2017 in addiction recovery
+Posted in Addiction Recovery on July 26, 2017

 How Crossfit Can Help Your Addiction Recovery

 It is easy to become overwhelmed when you undergo addiction treatment and begin your journey to recovery.
-Every day in rehab is packed with individual counseling and group therapy sessions, along with alternative modalities or experiential therapy sessions — all focused on the goal of helping you beat addiction and overcome your personal obstacles to getting sober.
+Every day in inpatient rehab is packed with individual counseling and group therapy sessions, along with alternative modalities or experiential therapy sessions — all focused on the goal of helping you beat addiction and overcome your personal obstacles to getting sober.
 This concentrated focus can be very effective, but it can also be all-consuming.
 Wouldn’t it be great if there were an aspect of your treatment program that allowed you to forget about addiction for a few minutes and focus on something else?
 Enter … CrossFit training.

 In recent years, the addiction treatment and recovery communities have started incorporating CrossFit training into addiction recovery programs as a way to divide a client’s focus between two sets of goals that are mutually beneficial: getting sober and getting fit.

 Addiction recovery isn’t easy — no surprise there.
 Neither is CrossFit.
 Both disciplines challenge a person to push themselves beyond their comfort zone to achieve their goals.
 As it turns out, they are the perfect partners to achieving success in both areas.